 Origin and History

-The regiment was among the 37 regiments raised at the death of Philip IV of Spain in 1665, when Louis XIV resolved to renew his claims on Flanders, Artois and Hainaut.
-It was completed by January 15 1667.
-On March 20 1688, it was given to the second grandson of Louis XIV: Philippe d'Anjou and known as “Anjou Cavalerie”.
+The regiment was among the 37 regiments raised at the death of Philip IV of Spain on December 7, 1665, when Louis XIV resolved to renew his claims on Flanders, Artois and Hainaut.
+It was raised by M. Baleroy de Choisy and completed by January 15, 1667.

-In 1754, the regiment was stationed at Libourne.
+In 1754, the regiment was stationed at Bergerac and Libourne.

 During the Seven Years' War, the Duc d'Aquitaine was the Mestre de Camp of the regiment but the Mestre de Camp Lieutenant commanding the regiment was:

 - from October 10, 1755 until January 3, 1770: Jean-Bretagne-Charles-Godefroi Duc de la Trémouille

 When the French Cavalry was reorganised on December 1, 1761, the regiment was increased to four squadrons, each of them consisting of four companies of 40 troopers, for a total of 640 troopers.
 The two additional squadrons came from Hericy Cavalerie.
 The newly formed regiment was renamed “Artois Cavalerie”.

 Service during the War